STOIE/recipes/recipes/beef_mince/README.md

 * Chuck
 * Brisket

-The mix should be 25% fat or higher.
+The mix should be 20% fat or higher (preferably higher).

 Ground course and not compacted.